katie0carlson/web-design-1/responsive-design/README.md

 This directory includes projects focused on responsive design.

-Site-4-A-Cause:
+Site-4-A-Cause: <br>
-  -This website is designed to educate the public about AIDS/HIV and motivate them to support -Features a landing page, a learning center, and a donation page where visitors can contribute financially -Uses bootstrap for responsive design and styles adaptable to smartphone, tablet, and desktop viewing
+  -This website is designed to educate the public about AIDS/HIV and motivate them to support <br>
+  -Features a landing page, a learning center, and a donation page where visitors can contribute financially<br>
+  -Uses bootstrap for responsive design and styles adaptable to smartphone, tablet, and desktop viewing<br>

-Interest-Site:
+Interest-Site: <br>
-  -This website is themed after TRON
+  -This website is themed after TRON<br>
-  -Features 3 pages designed manipulating the grid, experimenting with typography and color theory -Incorporates CSS media queries to design a responsive website that is adaptable to smartphone, tablet, and desktop viewing -Designs were created using FIGMA
+  -Features 3 pages designed manipulating the grid, experimenting with typography and color theory<br>
+  -Incorporates CSS media queries to design a responsive website that is adaptable to smartphone, tablet, and desktop viewing <br>
+  -Designs were created using FIGMA<br>